-As in other our paragliders, the risers of the Colt2 Light constitute a complete, comfortable and carefully thought out "control panel" based on narrow (12 mm) Aramid risers, where each instrument is placed exactly where it should be and works as it should.
+As in other our paragliders, the risers of the Optic 2 Light constitute a complete, comfortable and carefully thought out control panel, where each instrument is placed exactly where it should be and works as it should.
+Modern risers of 20 mm width feature ball-bearing SmartPulleys, made on special order along with our indigenous design.
+Versatile and comfortable ACT brakes with neodymium magnets can be adjusted to individual preferences.